kiz01/Ubuntu/README.md

-# Ubuntu
+# Bash Scripts

-Ready to go commands for ubuntu post installation.
+Ready to go scripts for day to day usages.